marie-eveboulanger/Thermal_Conductivity/README.md

 foo@bar:~$ pip install .
 ```

-## Install a release
+## Install from a release
-Download the latest tar file and install using pip
+Download the latest ThermalConductivity archive from the release section and install using pip
 ```console
 foo@bar:~$ pip install path/to/ThermalConductivity-x.y.tar.gz
 ```